 Schedule a Home Energy Audit

 The U.S. Department of Energy uses a specific rating system to assess the energy efficiency in a home.
 Thus, you can hire a trained auditor to conduct a home energy audit using the guidelines of that rating system.
 Doing so allows you to determine exactly how to improve your home in order to make it more cost-efficient.
-The home energy audit consists of assessments of:
+The home energy audit consists of assessments of:- Structural

 - Cooling and heating